 Does the chatbot platform provide customer support?

-I will be honest with you, I will not recommend this software to you when building your chatbot.
-The software lacks too much basic features like analytics, recognizing keywords, broadcasts & sequences and proper integration with Facebook ads and comments to build your chatbot with it.
+I will be honest with you, I will not recommend this platform to you when building your chatbot.
+The software lacks too much basic features like analytics, recognizing keywords, broadcasts & sequences and marketing possibilities on Facebook.

 So when you should you use it then?
 I think this software is great when you are already using the HubSpot software as your CRM and want to try chatbots for the first time.
 It is really easy to setup a chatbot in just a few minutes in which you can automatically qualify your leads or let people book an appointment with you.